rimelek/ssh-tunnel/README.md

             second.remote.host:443
             second.remote.host:80

-The "|" (pipe) character allow you to set a multiline text to a variable.
+The "|" (pipe) character allows you to set a multiline text to a variable.
 If you have multiple host on the remote server, you can list them line by line.
 Each line is a host and port separated by colon.

 There is a trickier way to use the SSH tunnel.
 If you forward the SSH port of a container to a remote SSH port, you can tunnel an other container's port through that.
 This way you can access a server's local port inside a remote private network which is inaccessible directly via SSH.